Federal appeals court halts Biden administration’s vaccine requirement, delivering policy a major blow

 The New Orleans-based 5th Circuit is considered one of the country’s most conservative appeals courts.

 The vaccine mandate was released by the Biden administration last week after weeks of deliberation.
-It mandates that private employers with more than 100 employees require staff to get vaccinated — or face weekly testing and mandatory masking.
+It says private employers with more than 100 employees must require staff to get vaccinated — or face weekly testing and mandatory masking.
 Workers who don’t work on-site or with others are able to be exempted.

 Even though the testing option makes it softer than many of the requirements instituted by private companies and state and municipal governments, it has faced strong blowback from a chorus of conservative groups, businesses and mostly Republican officials.

 The court halted the policy, scheduled to take effect Jan.
-4, and ordered OSHA not to take further steps to implement or enforce the mandate.
+4, and ordered the Occupational Safety and Health Administration not to take further steps to implement or enforce the mandate.
 It is not clear whether the 5th Circuit will determine the fate of the mandate.
 The Biden administration had asked the 5th Circuit to hold off on ruling until a judicial lottery can take place next week to consolidate several challenges to the mandate before a single appeals court.

-Federal officials spent weeks hammering out the policy, aware of the high number of legal challenges it would face, but believing that the order was well within the Department of Labor’s powers to keep workplaces free of “grave dangers” in times of emergency.
+Federal officials spent weeks hammering out the policy, aware of the high number of legal challenges it would face but believing that the order was well within the Labor Department’s powers to keep workplaces free of “grave dangers” in times of emergency.

-The requirement is supported by a majority of the American public according to public opinion surveys and is a critical step to increasing vaccination rates and getting the pandemic under more firm control, according to public health experts.
+The requirement is supported by a majority of the American public, according to public opinion surveys, and is a critical step to increasing vaccination rates and getting the pandemic more firmly under control, public health experts say.

 And mandates do appear to have helped drive increases in vaccination rates among target populations.
 United Airlines, which had one of the strictest mandates for a major air carrier, said its employee vaccination rate increased to more than 99 percent.
 Delta, which used financial penalties and testing requirements, saw the employee vaccination rate jump to 90 percent from 75 percent.
-Many hospitals in New York and California saw vaccination rates increase to more than 90 percent by the deadline of the states’ mandates for health-care workers.
+Many hospitals in New York and California saw vaccination rates increase to more than 90 percent by the deadlines of the states’ mandates for health-care workers.